Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 6. cash and non-cash prize gaming machines.

-(2) The following are also considered electronic record-keeping systems within the meaning of section 146a (1) sentence 1 of the Fiscal Code:
+(2) Electronic record-keeping systems within the meaning of section 146a (1) sentence 1 of the Fiscal Code also include

 Section 2